The Publisher Eugène Figuière

-The Publisher Eugene Figuiere (French: Portrait de l'éditeur Eugène Figuière) is a painting created by the French artist Albert Gleizes, from 1913.
+The Publisher Eugène Figuière (French: Portrait de l'éditeur Eugène Figuière) is a painting created by the French artist Albert Gleizes, from 1913.
 This work was exhibited at the Salon d'Automne, 1913 (no. 768) and Moderni Umeni, 45th Exhibition of SVU Mánes in Prague 1914 (no. 47), and several major exhibitions the following years.
 Executed in a highly Cubist idiom, the work nevertheless retains recognizable elements relative to its subject matter.
 The painting, reproduced in Comœdia, 14 November 1913, represents Eugène Figuière.
 Head of his own publishing company, Figuière strove to be identified with every modern development.
 In 1912 he published the first and only manifesto on Cubism entitled Du "Cubisme", written by Albert Gleizes and Jean Metzinger.
 In 1913 Figuière published Les Peintres Cubistes, Méditations Esthétiques (The Cubist Painters, Aesthetic Meditations), by Guillaume Apollinaire.
 The painting, purchased directly from the artist in 1948, is in the permanent collection of the Museum of Fine Arts of Lyon, France.